7 Steps to Learning Any Piece Quickly and Easily (video series)

 Step Seven: Play both hands together slowly in time.
 Introduce metronome.

 And there it is.
 Be patient, be consistent, and you may be amazed at how well this works.
-You may also find that you are delving far deeper into the music than before.
+You may also find that you are delving far deeper into the music than before (Spanish Guitar Music is a great place to start).
 That’s great!
 It may seem like this process takes a long time, but in actuality, you reach a high level of playing and memory much faster than you could otherwise.

 Good luck, Print a reference sheet for these and let me know how it works out!